This page was last updated on 16 December, 2021.

 -the name of the testing laboratory approved by the Minister responsible for health

-Lesotho is currently under “Purple Level” COVID-19 restrictions.
+Lesotho is currently under “Blue Level” COVID-19 restrictions.

-Supermarkets, grocery shops, hardware stores, cafes and clothing stores are permitted to operate normally but must observe COVID-19 Protocols on sanitisation and social distancing.
-Hair salons may operate an appointment-only service between 8am and 6pm.
-Off licenses can operate Monday to Friday between 8am and 6pm with take-out service only.
+Supermarkets, grocery shops, hardware stores, cafes and clothing stores are permitted to operate normally between 8am and 8pm but must observe COVID-19 Protocols on sanitisation and social distancing.
+Hair salons may operate an appointment-only service between 8am and 8pm.
+Off licenses can operate between 8am and 10pm.

 All over the counter essential service providers are permitted to operate with 50% maximum staff capacity.
 Digital payment methods are encouraged.
 Fuel stations may operate 24 hours.